Meldrick Lewis

 When Kellerman and Lewis were finally able to snare drug kingpin Luther Mahoney for drug trafficking and murder, Lewis beat up Mahoney until he grabbed Lewis' gun.
 However, Kellerman and Terri Stivers showed up in time to prevent Mahoney from killing Lewis, and Kellerman shot and killed Mahoney during an ambiguous standoff.
 Although Lewis initially approved of Kellerman's actions, he later decided they could no longer be partners.

 During Season 6, Lewis got into an altercation with Mahoney's sister Georgia Rae and was suspended.
 He persuaded fellow detective Paul Falsone to feed him information about the organization, which he used to start an internal war that eventually led to a bloodbath for both the police and the criminals.
 Kellerman finally admitted the truth about the Mahoney shooting - that the man had not been pointing Lewis' weapon at anyone when Kellerman shot him - and resigned in order to keep Lewis and Stivers from losing their jobs.
-Kellerman then asked to borrow Lewis' gun so he could commit suicide, but Lewis refused to give it to him.
+Kellerman then asked to borrow Lewis' gun so he could commit suicide, but Lewis quietly says "I can't do that, Mikey" and leaves him by himself.

 In Season 7, Lewis developed problems with his new partner, Rene Sheppard, when she suffered a brutal beating and had her gun taken from her by a suspect, who shot at Lewis and nearly killed him (the bullet nicked the crown of his trademark hat).
 Lewis refused to partner with any of the female detectives in the unit until the final episode, in which he and Sheppard achieved a reconciliation of sorts and began to work a crime scene together.

 According to the Season 4 episode "I've Got a Secret," Lewis had a mentally ill brother named Anthony, who was institutionalized roughly 20 years earlier as he was a danger to himself and others.
 Lewis confessed to Kellerman that he did not intervene on one of Anthony's suicide attempts, and even briefly hoped it might succeed as it would end Anthony's suffering and the hardships he put on the rest of the family.
 Lewis estimated that he last visited Anthony in 1978; he tried to do so again during this episode, but Anthony refused to see him.

 Lewis had a harshly realistic view of the job, and was openly critical of Tim Bayliss for putting so much of his emotional energy into the unforgiving field of police work.

 In 1996, Lewis married Barbara Shivers on extremely short notice.
 The couple eventually split up.
 Those who knew Lewis were unsurprised at the breakup; in fact, up to the moment of the wedding many of his co-workers (particularly John Munch) assumed the engagement was a hoax.

 In October 2013, Lewis attended a roast for Munch in New York City following his retirement from the NYPD.
-Lewis jokingly told the audience that "we [Munch's former colleagues] ran his butt outta B-more."
+Lewis jokingly told the attendees that "we [Munch's former colleagues] ran his butt outta B-more."